create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ## MFString Object

-The MFString object corresponds to a X3D MFString field.
+The MFString object corresponds to an X3D MFString field.
 It is used to store a one-dimensional array of String objects.
 Individual elements of the array can be referenced using the standard C-style dereferencing operator (e.g. *mfStringObjectName*[*index*], where *index* is an integer-valued expression with 0<=*index*<length and length is the number of elements in the array).
 Assigning to an element with *index* > length results in the array being dynamically expanded to contain length elements.
 All elements not explicitly initialized are set to the empty string.

 ### Instance Creation Method(s)